Bros: After the Screaming Stops: Music

 Composers David Rowntree and Ian Arber along with Michelle De Vries as music supervisor were in charge of the film's music and score.
 De Vries had previously collaborated with both directors Pearlman and Soutar.
 The soundtrack itself has only a few Bros tracks on the film, instead focusing more on the band's relationship.
 Some examples of pre-recorded tracks used in the film are "The Wanderer" by Dion, "Funky Broadway Parts 1 & 2" by Dyke and the Blazers, "Move" by Jess & James and "Brother" by Kodaline, due to the twins having been influenced by funk and soul when growing up.
 These tracks are heard in the film but not included in the commercial release.
 For the score Korg and Fairlight synthesizer sounds were also used for a slight 80s atmosphere.

 In addition to the musical score, the soundtrack contains previously unreleased recordings by Bros, including a track from their live O2 Arena performance in August 2017.
 After the Screaming Stops: Original Motion Picture Soundtrack was released worldwide by Lakeshore Records on 25 January 2019, on digital download and announced by Lakeshore Records on various social media.

 It is the first soundtrack to include Bros (the subject of the film).

 The score was mixed by Richard Addis at Halo Post Production and highlights both Luke and Matt's story.
 The soundtrack album debuted at #28 on the Official UK Soundtrack Chart on week ending 7 February 2019.

 Soundtrack

 The original score for the film and Bros tracks:

 Release

 The world premiere was screened out of competition on 22 September 2018 at the Fantastic Fest in Austin, Texas.
 The European premiere took place at the BFI London Film Festival on 17 October 2018.
 On 9 January 2019 it was announced that the documentary would have a screening at the Prince Charles Cinema on 28 February 2019 due to public request.

 Marketing

 The official social media accounts including Twitter and Instagram promoted the documentary posting pictures and exclusive videos.

 On 5 September 2018 the official trailer was released on the film's YouTube account.

 On 14 October 2018, Bros were at HMV’s flagship store in Oxford Street, London, signing copies of the DVD sleeves prior to the film's release.

-On 12 October 2018, the British Board of Film Classification announced that the film would receive a 15 certificate rating.
+The film received a 15 certificate rating from the British Board of Film Classification.